 Food and organic waste

 In a circular economy, when food and organic waste does occur, it is not sent to the landfill.
 Instead, it is used as a valuable resource for communities.
 Discover how the B.C. government is working to prevent, divert and regulate food and organic wastes.

 Organic waste generally refers to biodegradable, compostable waste from homes, businesses, institutions, and industrial sources.
 Examples include food scraps, yard and garden trimmings, food-soiled paper products and biosolids.

 Food waste refers to food that is intended for human consumption that is discarded without ever being eaten.
-It is estimated that currently, one-third of all food grown for human consumption ends up being wasted (Food and Agricultural Organization of the United Nations, 2013) and 63 percent of food Canadians throw away could have been eaten (National Zero Waste Council, 2017).
+It is estimated that currently, one-third of all food grown for human consumption ends up being wasted and 63 percent of food Canadians throw away could have been eaten (National Zero Waste Council, 2017).

 Preventing Food & Organic Waste